Coventry: Sport

-On the sporting scene, Coventry Rugby Football Club was consistently among the nation's leading rugby football sides from the early 20th century, peaking in the 1970s and 1980s.
+On the sporting scene, the city is most well known for its football club, Coventry City F.C, who play in the Premier League, the top tier of English football.
+Although, the city was originally well known for its rugby team, Coventry Rugby Football Club, who was consistently among the nation's leading rugby football sides from the early 20th century, peaking in the 1970s and 1980s.
 Association football, on the other hand, was scarcely a claim to fame until 1967, when Coventry City F.C. finally won promotion to the top flight of English football as champions of the Football League Second Division.
 They would stay among the elite for the next 34 years, reaching their pinnacle with FA Cup glory in 1987—the first and to date only major trophy in the club's history.
 Their long stay in the top flight of English football ended in relegation in 2001, and in 2012 they were relegated again to the third tier of English football.
+They will return to the Premier League for the 2026-27 season.
 Highfield Road, to the east of the city centre, was Coventry City's home for 106 years from 1899.
 They finally departed from the stadium in 2005 on their relocation to the 32,600-seat Ricoh Arena some 3 mi to the north of the city centre, in the Rowleys Green district.
 Since 2000, the city has also been home to one of the most successful ice hockey teams in the country, the Coventry Blaze who are four time Elite League champions, and play their home games at the SkyDome Arena.